BCDevOps/backup-container/DEVELOPER.md

 This project contains a docker-compose.yml file suitable for development purposes.
 It will start a PostgreSQL database, minio (S3 compatible storage) and a backup container.

 Because all the bash scripts are mounted to root `/` the docker-compose file mounts them all individually.
 If you wish to add new files, create it then add it to the backup container mounts.
+This method allows you to edit the files on the host and have changes immediately available in the container.
+You may need to restart the backup process to see the changes.

 To start the containers run: